 What is on the Skills Assessment?

-The exam starts with a Welcome Section and a Code of Conduct section followed by a Writing and a Math section.
-You will be asked to upload an essay to complete the Writing section.
-The Writing section is a persuasive essay where you are expected to state and explain your position.
+Within the Writing essay you are expected to state and explain your position.
 Your essay should include a clear introduction, a thesis statement, at least 3 supporting arguments, organized paragraphs with a clearly identifiable topic sentence, examples and supporting evidence and a strong conclusion.
-Make sure that the essay reflects your best attempt at grammar usage, vocabulary, and critical thinking and be at least 300 words.
+Make sure that the essay reflects your best attempt at grammar usage, vocabulary, critical thinking and be at least 300 words.
 Each essay is read by a CLL Writing Coach and a score is assigned.
 Students will place into WRI 1000 (score range 0-20) or WRI 1100 (score range 21-28).

-It is important that you start the assessment when you have time to complete everything since the assessment should be completed in one sitting and it needs to be completed before you register for your SFC classes!
+It is important that you start the assessment when you have time to complete all parts, since the assessment should be completed in one sitting and it needs to be completed before you register for your SFC classes!

 What is the purpose of taking the Skills Assessment?

 The scores from the Skills Assessment will provide your Center for Student Success advisor an indication of your abilities so that they can guide and register you appropriately.
 The exam is not pass/fail but your scores will help your academic advisor determine the appropriate placement in your college courses and whether you are eligible for the First Year Project Access program or other support programs offered by the College.

 How do I prepare for the placement exam?

 After committing to SFC, you will be provided practice exam questions with the Canvas Group Course- Skills assessment.
 You will also be invited to attend Skills Assessment Saturday and Math Prep sessions.